Angela Lansbury: Early life and education

-Career breakthrough: 1942–1945
+Career

+1942–1951: Career beginnings and MGM contract

-Macgill secured work in a Canadian touring production of Tonight at 8:30, and was joined by her daughter.
-There, the 16-year-old Lansbury gained her first theatrical job as a nightclub act at the Samovar Club, Montreal, claiming to be 19 and singing songs by Noël Coward.
+Macgill secured work in a Canadian touring production of Tonight at 8:30 and was joined by her daughter.
+There, the 16-year-old Lansbury landed her first theatrical job as a nightclub act at the Samovar Club, Montreal, claiming to be 19 and singing songs by Noël Coward.
 Lansbury returned to New York City in August 1942, but her mother had moved to Hollywood, Los Angeles, to resurrect her cinematic career; Lansbury and her brothers followed.
 Moving into a bungalow in Laurel Canyon, both Lansbury and her mother obtained Christmas jobs at the Bullocks Wilshire department store in Los Angeles; Macgill was sacked for incompetence, leaving the family to subsist on Lansbury's wages of $28 a week.
 Befriending a group of gay men, Lansbury became privy to the city's underground gay scene.
-With her mother, she attended lectures by the spiritual guru Jiddu Krishnamurti – at one of these, meeting the writer Aldous Huxley.
+She and her mother attended lectures by the spiritual guru Jiddu Krishnamurti – and at one of such lectures, they met the writer Aldous Huxley.